 For every £1 Acas spends, there is £13 benefit to the economy.

 Acas (Advisory, Conciliation and Arbitration Service) provides free and impartial information and advice to employers and employees on all aspects of workplace relations and employment law.
 We support good relationships between employers and employees which underpin business success.
 But when things go wrong we help by providing conciliation to resolve workplace problems.

 We also provide good value, high quality training and tailored advice to employers.
-Our expertise is based on millions of contacts with employers and employees each year and we are governed by an independent Council, including representatives of employer and employee organisations and employment experts.
+Our expertise is based on millions of contacts with employers and employees each year and we are governed by an The Acas Council, including representatives of employer and employee organisations and employment experts.

 Acas will be widely recognised as Britain's leading impartial authority on workplace relationships and effectiveness.

 We will provide employers and employees with a unique combination of digital, practical and expert services, to help them build thriving workplaces and working lives.

 We want to carry on improving, as individuals and an organisation, so we support the exploration of new ideas and those who try them out.

 We listen to them so we understand their needs: we ask questions and challenge assumptions so we can provide the service they need.

 Everyone in Acas is important to our success.

 We are passionate about making a difference for the better.